Thrale history

 Burial Unknown Saint Leonards Church, Streatham, Surrey, England Find all individuals with events at this location

-Association Cecilia Margarita Battiste Piozzi (Relationship: Cecilia Margarita Battiste Piozzi was named in honour of Cecilia Margaretta)
+Association Cecilia Margarita BATTISTE PIOZZI (Relationship: Cecilia Margarita Battiste Piozzi was named in honour of Cecilia Margaretta)

 Notes